rya-sge/access-denied/_posts/2024-11-4-differential-cryptanalysis.md

 ## 5. Conclusion

-Differential cryptanalysis is a significant technique that has been used to create modern cryptography.
+Differential cryptanalysis is a significant technique that has been used to test the robustness of cryptographic algorithms.

 While initially effective against early block ciphers like Festel, this attack has also driven the development of more robust encryption standards and secure hashing algorithms that resist such attacks.

 ## Reference